Historic Walking Tour

 Okotoks was one of the few communities in Alberta that was settled by Europeans before the arrival of the railway.
-The settlers were attracted by the fantastic agricultural potential of the surrounding land, the clean and beautiful Sheep River, and the close proximity to Calgary.
+The settlers were attracted by the agricultural potential of the surrounding land, the clean and beautiful Sheep River, and the close proximity to Calgary.
 As Okotoks-raised historian Lewis Thomas put it, "Okotoks could, more justly than many of its prairie sisters, be described as a 'pretty' town."xx2 One further advantage of Okotoks favourable location was easy access to vast supplies of timber.
 On much of the Canadian prairie timber is a rare and precious commodity, so in most places the first wave of settlers in the 1870s and 1880s built their homes out of the closest material to hand: sod.
-The first settlers of Okotoks were fortunately able to float as much timber as they needed down the Sheep River.
+John Lineham, one of the earliest settlers in Okotoks, established a sawmill here and used the river to float logs from timber leases in the foothills.
+As a result, most early homes in Okotoks were built with wood from the sawmill.
 Settlers here made their homes from wood from the very beginning, even if the homes were initially relatively primitive designs.
-In 1886 there were already 20 homes in Okotoks, though the railway wouldn't arrive for another five years.xx3 When the railway did arrive in 1891 it brought in a new influx of settlers, almost exclusively English-speakers from Eastern Canada and the United Kingdom, who had very specific ideas about the kinds of homes they wanted to live in: ones that looked very much like those where they'd come from.
+John Wilson came to Okotoks in July 1890 with his large family.
+"They lived in a tent for six weeks while their home was being built.
+John Lineham's sawmill was just starting up and provided the lumber.
+Some boards were thick, some were thin, none planed, but the Wilsons were proud of their house for it was the first one built in the town with lumber from the local mill."
+In 1886 there were already 20 homes in Okotoks, though the railway wouldn't arrive for another five years.xx3 When the railway did arrive in 1891 -- with the train station opening in 1892 -- it brought in a new influx of settlers, almost exclusively English-speakers from Eastern Canada and the United Kingdom, who had very specific ideas about the kinds of homes they wanted to live in: ones that looked very much like those where they'd come from.
 The railway allowed Okotokians to keep up to date on the latest home design trends sweeping Eastern Canada, the 'old country', and increasingly, the United States.
 People were "attracted by the models of domestic architecture portrayed in widely circulated magazines, newspapers, and house pattern books.
 These designs had the authority of being new, fashionable, and accepted by the dominant cultural group in society."xx4 The railway provided rapid communication with the outside world and "the frontier was obliterated by the spell of the current metropolitan fashions."xx5 As a result the homes in Okotoks came to look very much like those built most other places in Canada at the time.

 2. Keeping the Faith